ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_9.rst

 .. note::

     Minor and patch releases will stop in November 2024, at the end of the Ansible Core 2.16 critical bugfix support lifecycle.
-This is roughly half a year longer as regular Ansible releases.
+This is roughly half a year longer than regular Ansible releases.
 See the :ref:`Release and Maintenance Page <release_and_maintenance>` for more information.

 For more information, reach out on a mailing list or a chat channel - see :ref:`communication` for more details.